visserle/AnkiOps/README.md

 | `AnkiOpsChoice` | `Q:`, choice labels such as `C1:`, plus `A:`  |
 | `AnkiOpsImageOcclusion` | `IO_*:` labels for image occlusion fields |

-Every Anki note managed by AnkiOps has an additional field called `AnkiOps Key` that stores the `note_key` value and should never be edited manually.
 Generic, non-identifying labels such as `E:` for Extra can be added to any note type.
 To see the assigned labels in your collection, run `ankiops note-types`, or look up the note type definitions in `note_types/` manually.
+All notes managed by AnkiOps have an additional field called `AnkiOps Key` that stores the `note_key` in Anki.

 ### Synchronization